What is a Form 6 in Real Estate?

 Terms and Conditions

 The Terms and Conditions section lays out the legal and financial obligations you’ll be required to adhere to under the Form 6 agreement.
-It includes details on payments, the duration of the agreement, procedures for termination, and the handling of confidential information.

 Payment Terms